tylercschneider/wyn3/UPGRADE.md

 This file includes notes on major changes that might affect your application and require changes from you to update.

+### November 20, 2024

+* Removed .nav-link class

+  The `.nav-link` class is no longer required on links placed within the `_left_nav` or `_right_nav` partials.
+  If you are using this class on any links in your navbar you can remove them as the CSS to handle nav links has been updated to style these links appropriately.

 ### November 18, 2024

 * Refactored to use Hotwire Native.